Equality - Improving Access for All

 Ensure that existing accessible rights of way are publicised and promoted in appropriate formats, media and outlets.

-Support disabled users and groups to access Exmoor National Park through the Exmoor Moorland Landscape Partnership Scheme, ROW improvements and working with partners such as Countryside Mobility South West, Calvert Trust and South West Lakes Trust and our own projects such as the Moor to Enjoy Project and New Audience fund.
+Support disabled users and groups to access Exmoor National Park through rights of way improvements and working with partners such as Countryside Mobility South West, Calvert Trust and South West Lakes Trust and our own projects such as the Moor to Enjoy Project and New Audience fund.

-Support for the Mosaic Project seeking to increase awareness of the opportunities Exmoor National Park provides for all, helping to remove barriers where they exist.
+Continue the work of the Mosaic Project, seeking to increase awareness of the opportunities Exmoor National Park provides for all, helping to remove barriers where they exist.

 Continue to support and publicise events, education projects and develop volunteering opportunities.